 An abstract name stands for an attribute of a thing; (Holy, faithful, just, evil, almighty, etc…)

 An abstract idea stands for an attribute of a thing; (the lamb of God, the Word, baptized with Fire, etc…)

 Anything abstract is not concrete; you cannot physically hold it.
 It is an expression of something or someone.
-(The lamb was not literally a four legged woolly animal, thus it is figurative or a metaphor)
+(The lamb was not literally a four-legged woolly animal, thus it is clearly figurative speech called a metaphor)

 *This Page Is Under Construction.
 We Will Be Back Soon.
 Thanks